Trump’s attacks on vote counts seem to follow an authoritarian playbook

 As president, Trump has sought to personalize and control the three branches of government to varying degrees.
 His top-down approach is far less expansive than the autonomy enjoyed by Putin and other authoritarian rulers he admires, and Trump has joked about how much easier those leaders have it.

 At home, Putin has gradually consolidated power and undermined the independence of the judiciary and legislature.
-He has allegedly enriched himself in office, changed laws to suit himself and his family and assured that he can remain in power almost indefinitely.
+Critics have accused him of enriching himself in office and changing laws to suit himself and his family.
+He has also assured that he can remain in power until 2036.
 A hallmark of his dealings with the West, however, is to point to international rules and procedures he claims Russia is following and others are not.

 Like Putin, Trump takes a selective approach to the rule of law that shifts to suit his perceived advantage, said Georgetown University professor Angela Stent, author of “Putin’s World: Russia Against the West and with the Rest.”